neubig/minllama-assignment/README.md

 ## Reference outputs/accuracies:

-*Text Continuation* (`python run_llama.py --option generate`)
+*Text Continuation* (`python run_llama.py --option generate`) You should see continuations of the sentence `I have wanted to see this thriller for a while, and it didn't disappoint.
+Keanu Reeves, playing the hero John Wick, is...`.
+We will generate two continuations - one with temperature 0.0 (which should have a reasonably coherent, if unusual, completion) and one with temperature 1.0 (which is likely to be logically inconsistent and may contain some coherence or grammar errors).

 *Zero Shot Prompting* (`python run_llama.py ... --option prompt`) Zero-Shot Prompting for SST: